tom-weiland/better-repairing-mod/README.md

 Repairing items with an anvil sucks.
 Mending is a band-aid solution which makes Minecraft less fun.
 This mod reworks these systems in an attempt to address my issues with them, while trying to keep the Vanilla feel.
 Importantly, it can be used on servers *without* requiring players to also install it on their end!

+Below is a list of the changes this mod makes, along with some of the reasoning behind them.

 ## Changes to Anvil Repairing (And Renaming)

 **1. NEVER AGAIN have an anvil tell you it's "too expensive"!**